A class of Finite difference Methods for solving inhomogeneous damped wave equations: Consistency, Stability and Convergence

 \subsection{Stability}

-The stability of a numerical scheme requires to prove that there is exist a region $\Lambda$ so that for every $h,k\in \Lambda$, all the eigenvalues of the amplification matrix related to the numerical scheme are lie in or on the unit circle.
-The region $\Lambda$ is called the stability region of the numerical scheme.
+{ To prove the stability of our numerical schemes, we show that there exists a region $\Lambda$ so that for every $h,k\in \Lambda$, all the eigenvalues of the amplification matrix related to the numerical schemes lie in or on the unit circle.}